Blatts12/filtr/README.md

 ### Default Plugin

-Pex includes a built-in `DefaultPlugin` that provides support for common data types.
+Filtr includes a built-in `DefaultPlugin` that provides support for common data types.
 This plugin is always included and runs last in the plugin chain, so custom plugins can override its behavior.

 **Supported types:**